 The first zone would have had us traverse snowfields with the many slopes and steep cliffs leading us generally downward.
 This hazardous terrain eventually would lead us past half-buried ruins, the breadth of which clearly indicate that a stone city lies beneath all these layers of snow.
 Heading deeper into this city below our feet, we would have approached an enormous mountain cavern with equally enormous ruins, the added symmetry emphasizing their importance compared to the earlier buildings.
 Following a boss encounter at the cave entrance, we would have continued into the ruins and through a lengthy, if imposing, hallway taking us all the way to a series of stairs.
 After ascending up and around, we would head down one final hall, up one final flight of stairs, and take a turn into the next zone.

 Unsurprisingly, we enter another ruined city half-buried in the snow.
 While the architectural style is the same, this zone would have been lit by large lanterns with blue flames based on their internal names and the shadows they cast.
 We would have also apparently heard heavy winds blowing through, indicative of the city’s higher elevation atop the snowy mountain we entered from the snowfield cave.
 The labyrinthine city itself splits into two main sections.
-On either side are towers with some oversized stairsteps we have to vault in order to climb to the very top, where we would find a variation of the aforementioned lanterns.
-Between them is a more or less straight path to the back of the city, where we would descend back down a staircase beneath the snow and into an ice cave for the second boss encounter.
-How and where we would progress to face the local Archdemon from there evidently wasn’t plotted out before the Northern Limit was cut.
+On either far side are towers with some oversized stair steps we have to vault in order to climb to the very top, a variation of the aforementioned lanterns at the top.
+Other parts of the complex eventually lead to a staircase at the very back, where we would descend a staircase beneath the snow and into an ice cave for the second boss encounter.
+How and where we would progress to face the local Archdemon afterward evidently wasn’t plotted out before the Northern Limit was cut.

 In short, there are two cities connected by a long passage, the second seemingly much larger in scale and atop frozen water.
 This lines up perfectly with the map seen in the opening cinematic.
 To the far north stretches a broad mountain range, with the same general symbol used for the Boletaria and Stonefang capitals seated deep among them.
 Directly beyond this city symbol is a long thin line stretching across a lake until it connects to an even larger symbol at the center.
 While there is nothing analogous, the overall shape brings a towering city to mind.
 Put simply, we have a city fit for humans, or at least something human-sized, bottlenecking entrance to another city fit for something much bigger.
 The obvious conclusion would be that the beastmen lived in the snowy mountain city so as to more easily defend the giants residing in the even grander capital resting upon a frozen lake.
 One can even draw parallels with Boletaria’s outer gate leading to the Lord’s Path and then the Inner Ward plus Royal Castle.
 Like the Boletarian army, all of the beastmen would put their lives in the way of the giants they so revered.